 Some of the happiest places in the world are bookshops.
 I’ve spent large chunks of each of my pay package in some of my favourite book shops across the world.
 Forget Disney, bookshops are the happiest place in the world.

-Challenge criteria: A book written by two female authors
+Challenge criteria: A book inspired by mythology, legend, or folklore.

 (Disclaimer: I was sent this book by the publisher in exchange for an honest review.
 This has in no way affected my opinion of the book, nor the outcome of the review.)